AKruimink/WinReform/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
-about: Create a report to help us improve
+about: Create a report to help us improve the application
 title: ''
-labels: ''
+labels: 'Bug'
 assignees: ''

 ---